enzo-project/enzo-dev/doc/manual/source/user_guide/InSituPythonAnalysis.rst

 Doing In Situ Analysis
 ----------------------
-See how to do in situ analysis `here <https://yt-project.github.io/libyt/InSituPythonAnalysis#in-situ-python-analysis>`__.
+See how to write inline Python script and do in situ analysis `here <https://yt-project.github.io/libyt/InSituPythonAnalysis#in-situ-python-analysis>`__.